 Perhaps, this is the beginning of my exploring.

-On Wednesday, I left my new office at noon, pausing for a startlingly raw moment.
+On Wednesday, I left my 18th-floor office at noon, pausing for a startlingly raw moment.
 I noticed the high-rise across the street and recalled that faithful day 29 years ago when I hopped into the back of shiny, white limo after my wedding reception on the top floor.
 However, I struggled to step into the skin of that ostensibly happy married girl.
 She was like a character in a movie – unrelated and detached.
 I saw her in a crisp, purple size-10 linen suit she could wear only after losing 30 pounds on Weight Watchers.
 She was waving to the smiling people on sidewalk who were tossing fuchsia tissue-paper petals into the air.

 I chose not to linger there.

-Still, this is where my parents’ ashes were residing for all eternity.
+Still, this is where my parents’ ashes are residing for all eternity.
 My stomach tumbled as I realized I was about to see them again.
 Serendipity – but no coincidence.
 I had not been back since my father’s interment.
 At once, I felt the weight of generations of secrets and shame enveloped in a warm wave of comfort.
 I stepped closer to the austere, yet elegant, monument.
 There they were, together for always and forever.
 I stared at the inscriptions and was suddenly overwhelmed.
 I grieved not for what we lost but what we never had.
 And in that moment, I made peace.
 It was all divine order.
 Then, I paused in pure awe as I considered the convoluted series of events that had brought me to this place.
 There I was – steeped in memories and standing with my parents once again as I prepared for a new future.
 Almost too much to process.

 I closed my eyes and thanked Source and the Universe for this miraculous journey and others to come.
 These are the moments that amplify our being beyond all comprehension.